afzalsayed96/expo/docs/pages/bare/installing-updates.md

 ## Configuration in JavaScript and JSON

-We need to modify `index.js` to import `expo-asset` early in your app, in order to be able to update assets over-the-air.
-We'll also need to update `metro.config.js` for the same reason.
-And we'll need to add some Expo-specific configuration to `app.json`.
+We'll need to modify **index.js** to import the `expo-asset` library early in our app, so that we can update assets with updates.
+We'll also need to update **metro.config.js** for the same reason.
+Finally, we'll need to add some Expo-specific configuration to **app.json**.

 <ConfigurationDiff source="/static/diffs/expo-updates-js.diff" />

 <details><summary><h4>💡 What is the SDK version field for?</h4></summary>
 <p>

-Currently, all apps published to Expo's servers must be configured with a valid SDK version.
+All apps published to Expo's servers must be configured with a valid SDK version.
 We use the SDK version to determine which app binaries a particular update is compatible with.
-If your app has the `expo` package installed in package.json, your SDK version should match the major version number of this package.
+If your app has the `expo` package installed in **package.json**, your SDK version should match the major version number of this package.
 Otherwise, you can just use the latest Expo SDK version number (at least `38.0.0`).

 </p>
 </details>